Scalping and day trading are two common trading methodologies used by traders to capitalize on market price fluctuations.

 Understanding the differences between scalping and day trading is crucial for traders so that they can better identify and choose the strategy that best aligns with their goals and risk tolerance.

-Before we get into scalping vs. day trading specifically, we must understand where they fit within the trading approach spectrum and the types of traders.
+Before we get into scalping vs. day trading specifically, it’s good to understand where they fit within the trading spectrum and the types of traders.

-While all approaches combine technical analysis, insights, and risk management to make a profit from market dynamics, each trading approach is a unique lens through which traders interpret the market.
+While every trading strategy combines technical analysis, insights, and risk management to make a profit, each strategy offers a unique lens for viewing the market.

-One key characteristic that sets them apart is the specific timeframe of buying, holding, and selling assets that each one implies.
-Here are the four typical approaches to trading.
+One characteristic that sets them apart is the timeframe of buying, holding, and selling assets that each one employs.
+Here are the four most common trading strategies.

 1. Fundamental Trading